dbashford/mimosa/README.md

 ## CoffeeLint

- Mimosa will [CoffeeLint](http://www.coffeelint.org/) your CoffeeScript and CoffeeScript-based dialects.
+ Mimosa will automatically [CoffeeLint](http://www.coffeelint.org/) your CoffeeScript and CoffeeScript-based dialects.
 Any CoffeeLint warnings will be printed to the console.
 The default CoffeeLint configuration is included in the Mimosa configuration (commented out of course).
 Turn rules on/off or change values to suit your needs.
 You can also turn off CoffeeHint-ing altogether by enabling the `compilers.javascript.metalint` option, and switching it to false.

 ## JSHint

- Mimosa will [JSHint](http://www.jshint.com/) your compiled JavaScript.
+ Mimosa will automatically [JSHint](http://www.jshint.com/) your compiled JavaScript.
 Any JSHint warnings will be printed to the console.
 JSHint has [many rules](http://www.jshint.com/options/), and for now overrides are not available via Mimosa.
 But it wouldn't be hard to add if there is interest.
 You can turn off JSHint altogether by enabling the `compilers.javascript.lint` option and switching it to false.

+## CSSLint

+ Mimosa will automatically [CSSLint](http://csslint.net/) your compiled CSS.
+All CSSLint violates will be treated as warnings and printed to the console.
+You can turn off CSSHint entirely by setting `compilers.css.lint.enabled` to `false`.
+You can disable the rules by adding the rules you want to disable to `compilers.css.lint.rules` and setting them to false.
+The list of rules can be found here: https://github.com/stubbornella/csslint/wiki/Rules.
+If you want to disable a rule, find the rule ID in the CSSLint Wiki, and add it to the rules object.
+For example set `ids:false` if you are accustomed to using IDs to style elements, are not interested in changing that practice, and rather not deal with all the warnings.

 ## RequireJS Optimization